TiagoMotta7/Nerdflix/README.md

 # NerdFlix

 Netflix clone based on Digital Innovation One bootcamp.
+Still in development

 ## 🧰 Techs
 - HTML